 Here’s a fantastic waterfall walk you can do in the Peak District.
-Middle Black Clough waterfall is a short but challenging walk but if you enjoy an adventure then this is the walk for you.
+Middle Black Clough waterfall is a short but challenging walk – if you enjoy an adventure then this is the walk for you.

 Have you done any waterfall walks in the Peak District?
 Let me know in the comments.